greergan/greergan/README.md

 I am blessed to have had such a beginning on my journey as a computer scientist.
 I was exposed to a lot of new and old technology for the time.
 I am grateful I had the opportunities that were presented to me; and I am glad that the GNU project has great compilers for free.
-I spent a lot of cash for Borland Turbo C and the professional version of Borland C/C++/Objective C compilers for Windows.
+I spent a lot of cash for Borland Turbo C and the professional version of Borland C/C++/Objective C compilers for Windows in the early days of my exploration.

+All of this on my first job with Datapage Technologies which began with as a paid internship which turned into a promotion to being the company Sys Admin.